 If you have an Orange Everyday or Orange One card, you can avoid ING international transaction fees and receive rebates on any ATM fee in the world within five business days.
-To be eligible, you’ll need to deposit your pay of $1,000+ into an Orange Everyday and make five+ card purchases every month.
+To be eligible, you’ll need to deposit your pay of $1,000 or more per month and also make 5+ card purchases that are settled (not pending) every month on your account.
 (A cash advance fee applies for any cash advance with Orange One.)

 You can also take advantage of the ING app to help you to track your spending while you’re away.
 Try to stick with secure networks, like your hotel Wi-Fi – while the app is encrypted, you don’t want any other information to be compromised!

 For more information about how you can save on global fees, visit us here or give us a ring while you’re away on (+612) 9028 4077.